The No. 1 Hack to Lower Your Comcast/Xfinity Bill Successfully

 It’s not convenient having to pay increased bills every month, especially during the current Coronavirus outbreak.
 DoNotPay can help you postpone or even waive your late payments.
 All you have to do is to follow these instructions:

-- Go to DoNotPay’s web page, or open the iOS app
+- Go to DoNotPay’s

 - Scroll down the main page until you find an option called “Corona Relief”